SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 How many close calls are reported in your company compared to reported safety concerns that actually caused damage?

-Most aviation service providers remain in the reactive risk management mode, while a small percentage are actively engaged in proactive risk management.
+Most aviation service providers remain in the reactive risk management mode when a small percentage are actively engaged in proactive risk management.
 Of course, getting the real benefits from predictive risk management processes continues to elude the majority of aviation service providers because they still don't have adequate SMS data management strategies.

 I see this daily because I monitor hundreds of SMS databases.